Coastal Road (Mumbai): Phase I

-The first phase of the project is a 9.98 km section from Princess Street Flyover at Marine Lines to the Worli end of the Bandra-Worli Sea Link (BWSL).
+The first phase of the project is a 10.58 km section from Princess Street Flyover at Marine Lines to the Worli-end of the Bandra–Worli Sea Link (BWSL).
+The phase includes sections of the road built on reclaimed land, bridges, twin tunnels and 3 interchanges.
+The interchange arms have a total length of 15.66 km.
+It also involves building floodgates, a seawall/promenade, creation of green and recreational spaces, and underground parking facilities.
+The project was estimated to cost ₹12721 crore, including ₹8429 crore for the construction work.
+The remaining amount was for administrative costs and contingencies.
+It is the most expensive project undertaken in the BMC's history.
+The project cost escalated to ₹13060 crore due to an increase in the GST rate on construction from 12% to 18%, and the need to shift a water pipeline that had not been accounted for in the original design.
+The BMC levied a total fine of ₹31 crore on the contractors for missing the project's deadline.

-The Brihanmumbai Municipal Corporation awarded contracts for the project in four packages in October 2018.
+The BMC awarded contracts for the project in four packages in October 2018.
 Larsen and Toubro was awarded Package 1 and 4 at a cost of ₹7489 crore, and a joint venture between Hindustan Construction Company (55%) and Hyundai Development Company (45%) was awarded Package 2 and 3 at a cost of ₹2126 crore.
 Package 1 includes the construction of a 3.82 km long section over reclaimed land from Priyadarshini Park to Baroda Palace and interchanges at Amarson Garden and Haji Ali.
 Package 4 includes the construction of a 3.93 km section from Princess Street flyover to Priyadarshini Park, including the up and down ramps from Marine Drive connecting to the twin tunnels passing below Girgaum Chowpatty, Malabar Hills, and exit at Priyadarshini Park to connect with section in Package 1.
-Packages 2 and 3 involves a bridge spanning 0.9 km, an interchange, a 3.2-km-long ramp and a 1.9-km embankment between Baroda Palace near Haji Ali and the Worli end of Bandra-Worli Sea Link.
+Packages 2 and 3 involves a bridge spanning 0.9 km, an interchange, a 3.2-km-long ramp and a 1.9-km embankment between Baroda Palace near Haji Ali and the Worli end of Bandra–Worli Sea Link.